bb-io/Matecat/README.md

 ### Jobs

-- **Download job translated files as ZIP** returns a ZIP file that includes all the translated files.
-- **Download job translated files** returns multiple seperate translated files of this job.
+- **Download job translated files** returns all translated files of this job.
 - **Download job TMX** returns the TMX file representing the current translation memory.
 - **Get job segments comments** returns a list of all comments that have been made in this job.
 - **Get job** returns general job information.